goderich/dissertation/dissertation.md

 Plngawan *sunbaleʔ* and Klesan *kəbəle*, both meaning 'to build, make', point to a final glottal stop in the protoform, since the vowel in the final syllable is /e/ in both dialects, and Plngawan preserves the final glottal stop.
 Klesan does not have final glottal stops, but one had to be present in order for vowel coalescence to occur, as it did not happen to word-final \*-ay (see @sec:proto-atayal-to-cu for sound changes in Klesan).
 Matu'uwal *kabalay*, Squliq and Skikun *kəbalay* 'to build, make' do not reflect a final glottal stop.
 S'uli does not show this distinction in its reflexes, but S'uli *kəbalay* does not exhibit vowel lenition in the penultimate syllable (like Squliq and Skikun), which would be expected if the Proto-Atayal etymon ended in \*-aʔiʔ instead: cf. Proto-Atayal \*balaʔiq 'good' > S'uli *bəlay*, Klesan *bəle*.
 Unfortunately, I have not yet collected a Matu'uwal reflex, which will differentiate between the presence and absence of a word-final glottal stop in this etymon.

-Another aberrant form is Plngawan *tinun* 'to weave (PV)' and Klesan *tənwan* 'to weave (LV)'.^[Klesan also has *tənunan* 'to weave (LV)', which is a reflex of the Proto-Atayal female register form \*tinun*an*.
+Another aberrant form is Plngawan *tinun* 'to weave (PV)' and Klesan *tənw**an*** 'to weave (LV)'.^[Klesan also has *tənun**an*** 'to weave (LV)', which is a reflex of the Proto-Atayal female register form \*tinun*an*.
 It preserved the male register form with no difference in meaning, but only in the Locative Voice.]
-These are cognate with the Matu'uwal male register form *tinuqun* 'to weave (PV)', but both Plngawan and Klesan have unexpected vowel coalescence in suffixed forms.
-We can use Matu'uwal evidence to reconstruct Proto-Atayal \*tinuqun 'to weave (PV)' or \*tinuqan 'to weave (LV)' for the male register form.
-In both Plngawan and Klesan, vowel coalescence does not normally occur across a historical \*q: cf. Proto-Atayal \*suq*un* 'to finish, to end (PV)' > Plngawan and Klesan *suʔun* (not \*\*sun).
+These are cognate with the Matu'uwal male register form *tinuq**un*** 'to weave (PV)', but both Plngawan and Klesan have unexpected vowel coalescence in suffixed forms.
+We can use Matu'uwal evidence to reconstruct Proto-Atayal \*tinuq*un* 'to weave (PV)' or \*tinuqan 'to weave (LV)' for the male register form.
+In both Plngawan and Klesan, vowel coalescence does not normally occur across a historical \*q: cf. Proto-Atayal \*suq*un* 'to finish, to end (PV)' > Plngawan and Klesan *suʔ**un*** (not \*\*sun).
 The reflex with vowel coalescence in both Plngawan and Klesan thus means that either they share an irregularity, or they innovated a different male register form with a final glottal stop, which did allow vowel coalescence to occur.
 S'uli and Matu'aw only have reflexes of the Proto-Atayal female register form \*tinun*un*, and cannot be used for additional evidence here.

 The Plngawan, S'uli, and Matu'aw reflexes of suffixed forms of the verb \*qələʔ*an* 'to close' point to a non-alternating \*u in the final syllable of the root.
 This contrasts with cognates in other dialects, where the vowel becomes /ə/ after suffixation (see @sec:historical-schwa-alternations for more on this alternation).
-Compare Matu'aw *ʔalwan*, S'uli *ʔəlwan*, and Plngawan *ʔulon* with Matu'uwal *qalʔan*, Squliq and Skikun *qələʔi* (subjunctive *-i*), Klesan *ləʔan*, all meaning 'to close (LV)'.
-(I reconstruct Proto-Atayal \*qələʔan 'to close (LV)' based on these and the Actor Voice reflexes).
+Compare Matu'aw *ʔalw**an***, S'uli *ʔəlw**an***, and Plngawan *ʔul**on*** with Matu'uwal *qalʔ**an***, Squliq and Skikun *qələʔ**i*** (subjunctive *-i*), Klesan *ləʔ**an***, all meaning 'to close (LV)'.
+(I reconstruct Proto-Atayal \*qələʔ*an* 'to close (LV)' based on these and the Actor Voice reflexes).
 Matu'aw, S'uli, and Plngawan point to an underlying /u/ vowel, which gets glided in the former two and coalesced in the latter (vowel coalescence is discussed in @sec:vowel-coalescence).
 On the other hand, Squliq, Skikun, and Klesan do not undergo vowel coalescence because underlying /ə/ does not trigger it, and thus the root-final glottal stop is preserved in these dialects.
-Matu'uwal does not have vowel coalescence as a phenomenon, but the form *qalʔan* 'to close (LV)' reflects an alternating vowel in the root, which is regularly deleted in this environment (see @sec:historical-schwa-alternations for an explanation of this vowel alternation in Matu'uwal).
+Matu'uwal does not have vowel coalescence as a phenomenon, but the form *qalʔ**an*** 'to close (LV)' reflects an alternating vowel in the root, which is regularly deleted in this environment (see @sec:historical-schwa-alternations for an explanation of this vowel alternation in Matu'uwal).

 #### Shared innovations between S'uli, Matu'aw and Klesan {#sec:shared-innovations-su-kl}